 Call Me Indiana belongs to a series of columns that Indiana began in 1964, and modified with the addition of gold paint in 1998.
 The other works are My Mother, My Father, Dillinger, Bob’s Column, and Call Me Ishmael.
 These columns were first exhibited with wheels in 2005 at the exhibition Robert Indiana: Wood, Paul Kasmin Gallery, New York.
-They are currently on view at the Yorkshire Sculpture Park, Wakefield, United Kingdom, in the exhibition Robert Indiana: Sculpture 1958–2018.
+They were most recently on view at the Yorkshire Sculpture Park, Wakefield, United Kingdom, in the exhibition Robert Indiana: Sculpture 1958–2018.

 This sculpture illustrates the autobiographical nature of much of Indiana’s work.
 Its title, which is painted in stenciled letters around the column, addresses the artist’s 1958 decision to change his last name from Clark to Indiana.
 In a 1978 interview with Barbaralee Diamonstein Indiana explained “It happened at a psychological moment when, after struggling as a student, struggling for my own artistic identification, not for the main identity itself, things were coming together.
 I could feel that something was going to be happening shortly, and I didn’t want to have something nice happen with the burden of a name I didn’t like.”